Steve0531/Ecommerce_DummJSON/README.md

 ## **Project Overview**

-Developed an admin panel where users can manage products, carts, users, orders, recipes, posts, comments, and quotes using the **DummyJSON API**.
+Developed an admin dashboard where admin can manage products, carts, users, orders, recipes, posts, comments, and quotes using the **DummyJSON API**.

 ## **Core Features**